-I didn’t know why I was creating this art while it was happening.
-I couldn’t have told you the meaning while I was in the middle of my creative process.
-I needed to step back and evaluate the materials I used, the head space I was in, the intention for creating, the subjects I chose.
-There are no wrong answers, and the meaning of your art can change over time.
+I didn’t know why I was creating this art while it was happening and I couldn’t have told you the meaning while I was in the middle of my creative process.
+I needed to step back and evaluate the materials I used, the head space I was in, the intention for creating, and the subjects I chose.
+There are no wrong answers and the meaning of your art can change over time.

 Does defining the meaning of your own work seem a little easier now?